fabio-m-ferreira/Facepalm/README.md

 Built for Android with Expo.

-This App was not maintained since 2020.
+This App is deprecated, it was not maintained since 2020.